 We are represented at the local area Consultative Forums, where matters effecting the immediate neighbourhood and beyond, are discussed.
 Typical topics have been street amenities, parking restrictions and traffic control, as well as major planning developments.

-Thanks to all the residents that attended our May 2013 Annual General Meeting where Brent Council officers also kindly attended and updated residents on current topics.
-Notes are available on request: firstname.lastname@example.org
+Thanks to all the residents that attended our May 2018 Annual General Meeting where a Brent Council officer also kindly attended and updated residents on current topics.
+Download Chair & Vice Chair statements (PDF) Any other notes are available on request: firstname.lastname@example.org

 Planning and Development